chadmgallego/donor-rfm-analysis/README.md

 Due to the sensitive nature of donor information, the raw CSV files are not publicly shared.
 All analyses, visualizations, and summaries are based on internal datasets to protect individual privacy.

 ## Files
-- `01_rfm_analysis.ipynb`: Full Jupyter notebook with code, visualizations, and insights.
+- `01_rfm_analysis.ipynb`: Full Jupyter notebook with code, visualizations, and insights
-- `01_donors_final.csv`: Processed and anonymized donor dataset.
+- `01_donors_final.csv`: Processed and anonymized donor dataset